ardatan/graphql-tools/website/docs/stitch-type-merging.md

 Using type merging frequently eliminates the need for schema extensions, though does not preclude their use.
 Merging can often outperform extensions by resolving entire portions of an object tree with a single delegation.
 More broadly, it offers similar capabilities to [Apollo Federation](https://www.apollographql.com/docs/apollo-server/federation/introduction/) while using only plain GraphQL and bare-metal configuration.
 -->

+Type merging simply merges types of the same name, though it is smart enough to apply provided subschema transforms prior to merging.
+That means type names have to be identical on the gateway, but not the individual subschema.

 ## Basic example

 Type merging allows each subschema to provide portions of a type that it posesses data for.
 For example: